omniaintranet/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 There can be different sets of document types depending on language chosen.
 If your organization is producing controlled documents in several languages, you may have to select language to see the correct set of document types.

 3. Select the document type the template belongs to.

+There can also be one or more suggested templates shown.
+See below for info about how this works.

 The document types are set up in Omnia admin.
 The first list you will see here is normally the most commonly used document types.
 A document type contains a number of templates.
 You may have to open a group to find the document type you're after.